weblate/qTox_enhanced-1/doc/user_manual_en.md

 ## Push to talk

-In audio group chat microphone mute state will be changed while `Ctrl` + `p` pressed and reverted on release.
+In audio conference microphone mute state will be changed while `Ctrl` + `p` pressed and reverted on release.

 ## Commandline Options